And we are actually losing it NOW!

 Cabrillo Lane Adult School

-Facilitated by: Faith
+Facilitated by: Celia

 Place: Cabrillo Lane Adult School Auditorium